supabase/pg_graphql/docs/configuration.md

     { "data": { "__type": null } }
     ```

-Any non-existent types in the `private` schema also return null, to make it impossible for an attacker to enumerate types by guessing:
+Any non-existent types in the `private` schema also return null, so an attacker cannot tell whether the requested type is a hidden type in a disabled schema or simply doesn't exist at all.
+The two responses are indistinguishable:

 === "Query"